-General Papers 1-4 are set by the examiners in consultation with course lecturers.
-The responsibility for the setting of each examination paper is assigned to an examiner, and a second examiner is assigned as a checker.
-Option papers are set by lecturers of the option courses and two examiners, the examiners acting as checkers.
+All papers are set by the examiners in consultation with course lecturers.
+The responsibility for the setting of each examination is assigned to an examiner, and a second examiner is assigned as a checker.

 The examiners, in consultation with lecturers, produce suggested exemplar answer and marking schemes for every question set, including a clear allocation of marks for each part or sub-part of every question.
 These are annotated to indicate what is considered 'book-work', what is considered to be 'new material' requiring candidates to extend ideas from what has been covered explicitly in the course, and what is considered to be somewhere in between.

 This enables the examiners to identify how much of the question is accessible to less strong candidates and the extent to which the question has the potential to differentiate among the very best candidates.
 The marking scheme for each question aims to ensure that weaker candidates can gain marks by answering some parts of the question, and stronger candidates can show the depth of their understanding in answering other parts.
 The wording and content of all examination questions set, and the suggested exemplar answer and marking schemes, are scrutinised by all examiners, including the external examiners.
 The marking schemes are approved by the examining board alongside the papers.